HoussemBouagal/fracture-detection/README.md

 The model is based on **ResNet101** enhanced with **CBAM (Convolutional Block Attention Module)** for improved feature extraction.

 > 📖 **License**: Licensed under the [MIT License](#-license)
-> ⚠ **Note**:To use the model, the user must download it from Google Drive, create a folder named model inside the project directory, extract the file, and place the model inside this folder.
+> ⚠ **Note**: To use the model, the user must download it from Google Drive, create a folder named model inside the project directory, extract the file, and place the model inside this folder.
 > [📥 Download Model](https://drive.google.com/file/d/11dzRztVvQfnlqYvubLQ2OaVESjsz9q_D/view?usp=sharing)

 ---